blaine-dodson/Syringenator/README.md

 *	[The Github Repo](https://github.com/ammon0/Syringenator)
 *	[Documentation Website](https://ammon0.github.io/Syringenator/index.html)

+# Communication
+## Don't Clobber Other People's Work
+Since we're all working in the same space it is important to be courteous.
+Pretty much this comes down to not overwriting other people's work.
+If there is some real need to change something that already exists there should be a discussion between everyone involved.

+## Comment Your Work
+Not everything will be obvious to everyone else.
+Write a paragraph for every non-trivial function.
+Write a detailed explanation any time you want to get clever with the code.
+Always put your name or initials on larger comments and blocks of code that you have written.
+That way it's easy to know who to talk to if there are questions.

 # Using Git
 Git is a command-line tool for managing source code.
 Github is an on-line service that provides git remotes.
 A git remote is a remote copy of a git repository.
 Multiple people work in the same repository through the use of a single remote.
 The trick is to manage version conflicts intelligently.